Save Space when you’re Packing by Folding Your Clothes Smartly

 How to Pack Clothes in a Backpack: Step-by-Step Instructions

 Packing clothes in a backpack seems like it should be as easy as walking or riding a bike.
 We learned how to do it once, and now we have got the hang of it, we don’t have to learn anything else, right?
-Yet, there is much more to a good pack that meets the eyes.
+Yet, there is much more to a good pack than meets the eye.

 Start by assessing your clothes, learn the steps for folding each piece, and then develop a strategy.